`

 Insp Carr attends ward member meetings with council representatives which are usually held monthly, and the team will attend parish council meetings on a regular too.
 This helps them identify emerging community issues or concerns which we can look to address.
 It also gives the opportunity to update local communities about the actions we are taking to address issues that have been raised.

-Finally, the team regularly hold two community meetings a month to give residents the chance to talk about issues affecting them in the local area.
+Finally, the team regularly hold community meetings every month to give residents the chance to talk about issues affecting them in the local area.
 This page is regularly updated with the times and dates of planned meetings so please do get involved when you can.

 Your local police station is: